krishnanlab/teaching/2019-spring_compbio/README.md

 ## Description
 This course is an introduction to contemporary topics in bioinformatics and computational biology, dealing with combining large-scale data and modern analytical techniques to gain biological/biomedical insights.
 In each topic, centered around a recent paper, we will discuss the major biological & biomedical questions, explore the relevant molecular/genomics/biomedical datasets, and understand the underlying statistical, probabilistic, & machine-learning approaches.

 Students will learn how to formulate problems for quantitative inquiry, design computational projects, understand and think critically about data & methods, communicate research findings, perform reproducible research, and practice open science.
-Students will apply all these by carrying out a group project, presenting their project in class, and submit a report at the end of the course.
+Students will apply all these by carrying out a project, presenting their project in class, and submit a report at the end of the course.

 **Note**
 Open to both undergraduate and graduate students.
 Counts toward the CMSE minor, graduate certificates, and dual PhD.
 Please email Heather Johnson at john1451@msu.edu for an override.